shreyaskishore/core/README.md

 ## Deployment
 The deployment for Core is detailed in `deployment.md`.
 This file covers how Core the code in this repository is continuously tested and deployed to the production environment.
 Note that the latest commit to the master branch is always immediately deployed to production.

+## Development
+The documentation for developing Core can be found in `development.md`.

 ## Extension Development
 The documentation for building extensions can be found in `extensions.md`.